 Credentials are earned through competency-based assessments: performance and theoretical tests that are administered at the place of training and via the NIMS website, respectively.

-For more information on the Mastercam Certification and Credentials proceed to the following link:
+For more information on the credentials NIMS offers proceed to the following link found on the NIMS website.

 When deciding to use books or online content with your class, consider the following;